-A traveler can be reimbursed in advance of a flight for an airline ticket if the flight was not booked through Concur / the TMC using the central pay mechanism.
+A traveler can be reimbursed in advance of a flight for an airline ticket if the flight was not booked through Concur / World Travel using the central pay mechanism.
 To seek reimbursement prior to travel, the traveler must purchase the ticket at least 14 days prior to an approved trip and submit proof of payment, a copy of the ticket or itinerary, along with the valid business reason.
 The “travel end” date on the Expense Report should reflect the return date of the trip.

 Rail or bus tickets should be purchased at the lowest logical available commercial/economy rate.
 The University expects that tickets are purchased at the lowest logical available fare.
 While some restrictions or penalties may apply, reservations should be made 14 days or more in advance of the trip to secure the lowest fares.
 If the traveler is traveling domestically in first-class, the traveler must provide justification along with Financial Approval.
 The traveler must segregate and provide a cost comparison for the amount above economy class if traveling domestically in first-class or business class (not including Acela).
 International rail travel does not require segregation regardless of class of service selected.

 The ticket, ticket stub or receipt for fares must include: